esling/esling.github.io/_pages/atiam-ml-3-support-vector-machines.md

 % pred    : m x 1 column vector of class predictions ({0, 1} values).
 {% endhighlight %}

+The complete model and all of its corresponding parameters are summarized in the `model` structure defined as

+{% highlight Matlab %}
+model = struct;
+model.X;            % Values of input data
+model.y;            % Classes labels
+model.kernel;       % Type of kernel
+model.b;            % Value of threshold
+model.alphas;       % Value of alphas
+model.w;            % Value of vectors
+{% endhighlight %}

 </div>{: .notice--blank}

 **Exercise**